breuner/elbencho/contrib/storage_sweep/README.md

    hardware spec and configuration to the ones that **are** intended to run said application*).
-4. In general, such benchmarking should be carried out over storage interconnects (e.g. InfiniBand or Ethernet (RoCE likely configured)).
+4. In general, such benchmarking should be carried out over storage interconnects, e.g. InfiniBand or Ethernet (RoCE likely configured).

 [Back to top](#page_top)